 In her “Capturing the 19th Century Caribbean” paper Maria Fernanda credits Júlio Siza with taking the fishermen photograph “One of the signatures is that of Julio Siza, a travelling Portuguese photographer who toured the Caribbean”.

-That leaves the two brothers Manuel Nunes Siza and Henrique Nunes Siza.
-We know that Henrique had established a the “Union Photographic Gallery” in British Guiana.
-Harclyde Walcott, in writing about “Photography in the City of Bridgetown: The nineteenth century” references the Manuel Nunes Siza’s “Anglo-Luzo Photographic Gallery” in Bridgetown.
+That leaves the two brothers Manuel Auguste Nunes Siza and Henrique Nunes Siza.
+We know that Henrique had established the “Union Photographic Gallery” in British Guiana.
+Harclyde Walcott, in writing about “Photography in the City of Bridgetown: The nineteenth century” references the Manuel Auguste Nunes Siza’s “Anglo-Luzo Photographic Gallery” in Bridgetown.
 Manuel’s time in Barbados is also referenced a number of times in Tereza Siza’s book about the history of the Siza family.

-Thomaz Teixeira Nunes alongside his daughter Laurentina Nunes Siza, the photographs of about 1865, were later glued to the cards of the studio that Manuel Nunes Siza opened in Barbados in the Caribbean Islands. © Teresa Siza Collection
+Thomaz Teixeira Nunes alongside his daughter Laurentina Nunes Siza, the photographs of about 1865, were later glued to the cards of the studio that Manuel Auguste Nunes Siza opened in Barbados in the Caribbean Islands. © Teresa Siza Collection

-We feel comfortable concluding that Manuel Nunes Siza took the Nine Fisherman photograph and the other pictures taken that day, at Bath.
+We feel comfortable concluding that Manuel Auguste Nunes Siza took the Nine Fisherman photograph and the other pictures taken that day, at Bath.

 Where was the photograph taken?

 Thanks to Richard Goddard the location of the photo shoot has been identified and subsequently verified as the Quamins River outlet to the sea on the northwest end of Bath.

 “The photograph was taken on Bath beach, in the parish of St John.
 I later identified the watercourse in the background as the Quamins River outlet to the sea.”